-This third wave of virtual desktops has erupted due to speed, uncontrolled end points and security.
+This third wave of virtual desktops has erupted due to speed, uncontrolled endpoints and security.
 Virtual desktops can be stood up and assigned very quickly, assuming the infrastructure is in place to support them.
-As users all over the world quickly move home, they may be not be using a company issued device.
+As users all over the world quickly move home, they may not be using a company-issued device.
 This leads to ownership, performance and security concerns.
 Can my company install virus protection on a non-company owned device?
 Does the company have the licensing for this new device?
-What if the device is twelve years old, can it even handle the corporate applications?
+What if the device is twelve years old, can it even handle corporate applications?
 Do the corporate applications leave any sensitive data on the non-company owned device?
 Is the home network secured?
 These questions lead to the logical solution of virtual desktops where nothing is left on the “host” computer and the environment is company owned, even if the device to get to the environment is not.

 As with Microsoft Teams, Microsoft is stepping up in this crisis to make it easy and quick to move to virtual desktops.

 Microsoft’s virtual desktop solution called Windows Virtual Desktop (WVD) is an Azure service and, as with all Azure services, cost is by usage.
 Microsoft drew a lot of attention at the WVD launch with the announcement of Windows 7 End of Service (EOS) extending for three years to January 2023 (announced in early 2019).
 During the COVID crisis, they have worked with partners, including Protiviti, to enable us to not only help offset the WVD deployment cost (Microsoft investment on deployment for more than 25 desktops), but also offering low product cost (with Azure credits), opening a few more use cases:

 - Rapidly moving traditionally non-remote workers to remote